0

 Demographics

-The population of Odessa - Sprague overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Odessa - Sprague, 22.52% have at least a bachelor's degree.
+The education level of Odessa - Sprague citizens is a little higher than the average for US cities and towns: 22.52% of adults in Odessa - Sprague have at least a bachelor's degree.

 Odessa - Sprague is a somewhat ethnically-diverse town.
 The people who call Odessa - Sprague home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Odessa - Sprague residents report their race to be White, followed by Asian.
 Important ancestries of people in Odessa - Sprague include German, English, Irish, Norwegian, and French.